DROP/ADD FAQ FOR ADVISORS

 3. Click the "Change" button.

-When a student requests enrollment in a course that would put her over her credit-limit, the student, advisor, and instructor will see that course/student’s name highlighted in red.
-If the student has not dropped another course or obtained a credit-limit override by by 5pm of the next business day, the nightly process will return the seat in the extra course to the instructor. - What is the role of a backup advisor?
+When a student requests enrollment in a course that would put them over their credit-limit, the student, advisor, and instructor will see that course/student’s name highlighted in red.
+If the student has not dropped another course or obtained a credit-limit override by 5pm of the next business day, the nightly process will remove the student from the course.

-No. Only major and pre-major advisors can take action, but all advisors are alerted to student changes and can view their students' information.
+Only major and Liberal Arts advisors can take action on course transactions, but all advisors are alerted to student changes and can view their students' information.